How to Practice Self-Care When You Return to School

 Practice a calming hobby

 A hobby can be a great way to relieve stress and focus your mind.
 It can serve as your creative outlet, be meditative, and/or something fun that you do for yourself.
-For ideas on calming hobbies, read “ 15 Calming Hobbies for Any Experience Level”
+For ideas on calming hobbies, be sure to check out our list of 15 Calming Hobbies for Any Experience Level!

 Stay connected with your friends and family